 I knew that walking into that place confidently required an understanding of what I was getting myself into.
-Fortunately, my first sex club was the Oasis Aqualounge in Toronto.
-Not only is this the cleanest sex club I’ve ever experienced, but the rules and regulations are clear and adhered to.
+Fortunately, my first sex club was the Oasis Aqua Lounge in Toronto, Ontario.
+Not only is this the cleanest sex club I’ve visited, but the rules and regulations are clear and adhered to.
 This gave me comfort.
 As a tribute to Oasis, a throwback to my first time, and a celebration to yours (whether it’s happened yet or not), here are 8 things you should know before going to a sex club!

 2. Dress Code

 What you wear will depend on the club and the theme of the evening.
 Some clubs require you to take off your clothes, while others give you the freedom of expression.
 For example, in Moon City, Paris, nudity is required; however, they provide clean towels to all guests.
 Les Chandelles in Paris, France, on the other hand, almost didn’t let a sharply dressed Italian man in because he was wearing the wrong style of shoe.